 Your ward councillor sits on your township council.

 Local municipalities deal with issues such as public parks, fire departments, and building inspections.
-Read more on the Muncipal Government Overview page.
+Read more on the Municipal Government Overview page.

 Your ward councillor sits on your township council.